Tiffany Pollard

-Tiffany Pollard (born January 6, 1982) is an American television personality.
-She starred on the first two seasons of the reality show Flavor of Love (2006), where she was given the nickname "New York" by rapper Flavor Flav.
+Tiffany Pollard (born January 6, 1982) is an American television personality and actress.
+She (Note: Pollard uses he, she and they pronouns.
+This article uses she/her pronouns for consistency.) starred on the first two seasons of the reality show Flavor of Love (2006), where she was given the nickname "New York" by rapper Flavor Flav.
 Pollard later starred in spin-off series, including I Love New York (2007–2008) which launched a career in television.
 Subsequent television roles include her hosting in Brunch with Tiffany (2017–2020) and Hot Haus (2022–2023), and her roles on House of Villains (2023–2026) and College Hill: Celebrity Edition (2023).

 In 2016 Pollard joined the British version of Celebrity Big Brother.
 She has hosted the Fenty Beauty holiday gift guide twice—once in 2018 and again in 2019—at the request of Rihanna.
 In January 2025, she was a contestant on a season of the cooking competition series Worst Cooks in America: Celebrity Edition.